michaelkornblum/soda-fountain/README.md

 **Note:** Soda-Fountain uses over 35 Node packages in order to do its magic.
 As a result the downloading and installation of these dependencies may take some time.
 Please be patient.

-### Start init.js
+### 5. Start init.js
-Once the remaining Node packages have been installed, its time to answer a few questions.
-These questions are used to build some of the more redundant parts of your website.
-To make the process as easy as possible, Soda-Fountain comes with a small Node script that is based on [inquirer.js](https://github.com/SBoudrias/Inquirer.js/) so you can enter this information directly from the command line.
+Init.js is a small Node script that is based on [inquirer.js](https://github.com/SBoudrias/Inquirer.js/).
+Its purpose is to provide soda-fountain basic information about your website.
+This information is saved in the ```site.json``` file located in your ```src/data``` directory.
+To start init.js run ```node init.js``` from your command-line.
+The script will ask you a series of questions.
+Once these questions have been answered, init.js will output a brief congratulatory message indicating that the information you entered is ready for use by the rest of the application.

-To complete this step, run ```node init.js``` and fill out the short questionnaire that follows.
-Once all the questions have been answered, a new file named ```site.json``` will be created in your ```/src/data``` directory.
-The ```site.json``` file is used by the Soda-Fountain's Jade templating engine to create the head, header and footer sections of your website.
+### 6. Start browser-sync